anubhavpgit/anubhavpgit.github.io/content/posts/ferryman.md

 - [Computer Architecture](#computer-architecture): Understanding the components of a computer system.
 Why are compilers CPU-specific, while interpreters are not?
 - [Ferry](#ferry): A simple C compiler that compiles to RISC-V assembly.
   - [Walkthrough](#walkthrough): Compiling Ferry
     - [Subset of C supported](#subset-of-c-supported): The features of C that Ferry supports.
   - [Core](#core): Compiling a simple C program.
   - [Lexical Analysis](#lexical-analysis): Converting the input code into tokens.
   - [Syntax Analysis](#syntax-analysis): Checking the syntax of the input code.
     - [AST](#ast): The abstract syntax tree representation of the input code.
     - [Semantic Analysis](#semantic-analysis): Checking the semantic correctness of the input code.
   - [Intermediate Code Generation](#intermediate-code-generation): Generating an intermediate representation of the input code.
     - [Optimization](#optimization): Optimizing the intermediate code for performance.
   - [Code Generation](#code-generation): Intermediate code to assembly code.
   - [Assembly and Linking](#assembly-and-linking): Using an external assembler to convert assembly code into machine code.
     - [Instruction decoder](#instruction-decoder): A tool to decode RISC-V instructions and convert them to assembly code.
 - [Yatch](#yatch): A simple machine code interpreter for RISC-V.
 - [Future Work](#future-work): Next?

-> This next section is a quick recap from the [previous post; Docking Compilers](/blog/hacktoberfest.html).
+> This next section is a quick recap from the [previous post- Docking Compilers](/blog/hacktoberfest.html).
 If you are already familiar with how the CPU works, feel free to skip [here](#ferry).

 ---